J0/phoenix_gen_socket_client/README.md

 If the server-side channel replies directly (using the `{:reply, ...}`), the `handle_reply/5` callback is invoked with the matching ref.
 Refs are unique only per channel-session.
 Two channels can use the same refs.
 Also, refs can be reused after you rejoin a topic.

 If the server sends an asynchronous message (i.e. not a direct reply), the `handle_message/5` callback is invoked.

-## Status

-This library is in a very early alpha, so it's highly unstable and untested.
-Breaking changes are very likely.
-Use at your own peril :-)

 ## Copyright and License